aregtech/areg-sdk/docs/DEVELOP.md

     <BaseTypeKey>String</BaseTypeKey>
 </DataType>
 ```
 In this example, the values of hash-map have type `SomeStruct` and the key are type `String`.
 Both types are streamable.
-The type `SomeStruct` declared in the this Service Interface XML document is automatically declared as streamable, has assigning and compare operators, and has default constructor.
+The type `SomeStruct` declared in the this Service Interface XML document is automatically declared as streamable, has assigning and compare operators, and has default and copy constructor.

 ### Attributes

-_Attributes_ in services are data that clients can subscribe to get update notifications either each time when data is set of only when data is updated.
-The attributes are listed in the section `<AttributeList> ... </AttributeList>`.
+_Attributes_ in services are data that clients can subscribe to get update notifications when data is changed.
+The attributes are listed in the section `<AttributeList>`.
 The type of attribute must be possible to stream in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 > 💡 The data of an `Attribute` is always available for the client.
 As soon as the client subscribes on the attribute data, it will receive at least one notification of the current value and a flag, indicating the validation state of the data.
 If on first notification the data state is _invalid_ the client may receive second notification with the valid value sent by servicing component.<br>
 > 💡 It is important to check the state flag to make correct reaction.
 The attribute notification callback has semantic `void onAttributeNameUpdate( const DataType & AttributeName, NEService::eDataStateType state )`, where the _AttributeName_ is the name of and the _DataType_ is the type of the attribute.
 The attribute data is valid only if `state` parameter is equal to `NEService::eDataStateType::DataIsOK`.
 In all other cases the data value is invalid and can be ignored or the error can be handled.<br>